CyBear-Jinni/cbj_app/README.md

 The device is now ready.

-**Phone app preparations:**
+###Phone app preparations:

 What was left is to have the app on your phone.
-For now the app is not in the play store so jump to "Instructions for developers" part.
+For now the app is not in the play store so jump to [Instructions for developers](#instructions-for-developers) part.

 Now we need to link the smart device in the phone app.
 Connect the phone to home Wi-Fi.